 Applications will be reviewed until a suitable candidate is appointed.

-This highly multidisciplinary project that bridges metabolomics with conventional microbiology will underpin the understanding of how microorganisms influence health and disease processes in mono and mix communities.
-The PhD student will receive training on a wide range of wet laboratory and analytical skills, including sophisticated analysis and interpretation of the complex data generated by metabolomics techniques and appropriate multivariate statistical techniques.
-Both laboratories involved in this collaborative project have researchers from a range of backgrounds, countries, and disciplines, hence alongside learning the research techniques and transferable skills, the student will engage with a range of students and postdoctoral scientists and will actively see how research is translated into industrial and clinical pathways.
+The multidisciplinary nature of this project will give the successful candidate a broad training in modern biology techniques including omics, microbiology, experimental design, bacterial biochemistry, and various multivariate statistical methods.
+Both laboratories involved in this collaborative project have researchers from a range of backgrounds, countries and disciplines, hence alongside learning the research techniques and transferable skills, the student will engage with a range of students and postdoctoral scientists and will actively see how research is translated into industrial and clinical pathways.

 For enquiries or to express your interest in this position, please contact: Dr Howbeer Muhamad Ali on: [Email Address Removed]